chemle/emle-engine/README.md

 ```

 or via the `ESC_LAMBDA_INTERPOLATE` environment variable.
 When performing
-interpolation it is also necessary to specifiy the path to a topology
+interpolation it is also necessary to specifiy the path to topology files
-file for the QM region of the system being simulated.
-This can be specified
+file for entire system being simulation, as well as that of the QM region.
+These can be specified using the `--parm7` and `--parm7-qm` command-line arguments,
+or via the `EMLE_PARM7` and `EMLE_PARM7_QM` environment variables.
+You will also
+need to specify the (zero-based) indices of the atoms within the QM region.
+To do so, use the `--qm-indices` command-line argument, or the `EMLE_QM_INDICES`
+environment variable.
+To compute MM forces for the QM region we perform a PME
+calculation with `pysander`.
+In order to do so, we need the _full_ system coordinates
+for each step.
+To specify a restart/coordinate file for the initial system, use
-using the `--parm7` command-line argument or via the `EMLE_PARM7` environment
+the `--rst` command-line argument, or the `EMLE_RST` environment variable.
+Finally,
-variable.
-You will also need specify MM charges for the QM atoms using the
+you will need specify MM charges for the QM atoms using the `--mm-charges`
-`--mm-charges` command-line argument or the `EMLE_MM_CHARES` environment variable.
+command-line argument or the `EMLE_MM_CHARES` environment variable.
+These are used
-These are used to calculate the electrostatic interaction between point charges
+to calculate the electrostatic interactions between point charges on the QM and
-on the QM and MM regions.
+MM regions.

+Since we require the full system coordinates at _each_ integration step,
+it is only possible to perform interpolation when using the `ntwr=1` option, i.e.
+writing coordinates _every_ step.
+In addition, this should be combined with
+`ntxo=2` to ensure that the coordinates are written in binary to preserve precision.
+After the initial integration step, the EMLE calculator will look for the
+_default_ named restart file `restrt` within the simulation working directory.
+Make sure that the restart file is named accordingly.

 It is possible to pass one or two values for λ.
 If a single value is used, then
 the calculator will always use that value for interpolation, unless it is updated